demox-labs/zk-battleship/README.md

 Length 3: 1 00000001 00000001                   = 65793u64
 Length 2: 1 00000001                            = 257u64

 With a board model and ship bitstring models, we can now place ships on a board.

-Examples of valid board configurations:
+<details><summary>Examples of valid board configurations:</summary>

 17870284429256033024u64
 1 1 1 1 1 0 0 0